There is policy paralysis in Delhi, says Telangana Minister | Headlines

 Rama Rao, who is also referred to as KTR, noted that Telangana is the fourth largest GDP contributor in the country with 5 per cent contribution to GDP of India with 2.5 per cent of country's population residing in the state.

 ''That's goes to show that why I call Telangana the most successful start up of independent India.
 We focused on innovation, infrastructure development and inclusive growth.''
 "Today I proudly say, my state is doing well.
 But I also feel as an Indian, I feel sad when I look at Uttar Pradesh.
 They are lagging behind.
 They are 22 crore people in Uttar Pradesh and what is their contribution to GDP?
 15 percent.
-We are four crore and we contribute 5 percent.
-Why? because of our strategic inability to come out with innovations, our strategic inability to actually rethink our own selves," Rama Rao said.
+We are four crore and we contribute 5 percent," Rama Rao said.

 He said the Government of India will think since he is not politically aligned with them, ''I am criticising them''.